arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ---
-title: Image Classification with Edge Impulse
+title: Image Classification with Edge Impulse®
 difficulty: intermediate
-tags: [Machine Learning, Edge Impulse, TinyML, Tensorflow]
+tags: [Machine Learning, Edge Impulse®, TinyML, Tensorflow]
-description: This tutorial teaches you how to train a custom machine learning model with Edge Impulse and to do image classification on the Arduino Nicla Vision.
+description: This tutorial teaches you how to train a custom machine learning model with Edge Impulse® and to do image classification on the Arduino Nicla Vision.
 author: Sebastian Romero
 ---

 ## Overview

-This tutorial teaches you how to train a custom machine learning model with Edge Impulse and to do image classification on the Arduino Nicla Vision.
+This tutorial teaches you how to train a custom machine learning model with Edge Impulse® and to do image classification on the Arduino Nicla Vision.
 The Machine Learning (ML) model will use the TensorFlow Lite format and the classification example will run on OpenMV.

 ## Goals

 - Learn how to create datasets to be used for classification
-- Learn how to train a ML model in Edge Impulse
+- Learn how to train a ML model in Edge Impulse®
 - Learn how to use OpenMV to run a classification example
 - Learn how to embed a ML model in the OpenMV firmware